Introduction to Talend Data Integration

 - Read a file in the tFileinputdelimited component with one column schema as a record.

-- Tmap component- This component helps in transforming data with some inbuilt functions like lookup, joins, etc.
+- Tmap component- This component helps transform data with some inbuilt functions like lookup, joins, etc.

-- In out1 filter add record.contains(“talend”) and draw the record to out1.
+- In out1 filter, add record.contains(“talent”) and draw the record to out1.

 - Draw the record line to other out2.